Medicare Supplement Plan F (Arizona)

 Plan F also provides the following coverages from Plan C:

 5. Coinsurance for skilled nursing facility care.
 Should you ever be admitted to a skilled nursing facility, this will cover the expenses for any nursing care or rehabilitative services that you receive on a continuous, daily basis.
 6. Your Medicare Part A deductible.
 This applies to the hospital-related expenses you’d normally pay before Original Medicare, your prescription drug plan, or other insurance begins to pay.
 7. Your Medicare Part B deductible.
 This applies to the expenses for medical services you’d normally pay before Original Medicare, your prescription drug plan, or other insurance begins to pay.
 8. Foreign travel emergency expenses.
 Medicare does not cover medical expenses incurred while travelling abroad.
 Medigap coverage will pay 80% of the billed charges for certain medically necessary emergency procedures while outside of the United States.
 There are some limitations, however.
 Medigap policies have a $250 annual deductible that you must meet.
 The emergency also has to occur within the first 60 days of your trip.
 Finally, there is a $50,000 lifetime limit for travel emergency expenses.

 Finally, Plan F also covers the following:

+9. Medicare Part B excess charges.
+This covers the difference between what your doctor charges for medical services and what Medicare will pay.
 Medicare Supplement Plan F (Arizona) provides the maximum additional Medicare coverage that you can get through Medicare supplemental insurance.
 Prices will vary so it’s important to get quotes from several insurers.
 You can do that easily with the free tool below.